Ari Emanuel

-Ariel Zev Emanuel (born 1961) is an American businessman and the CEO of Endeavor, an entertainment and media agency that owns the UFC.
+Ariel Zev Parmar Emanuel (born March 29, 1961) is an American businessman and the CEO of Endeavor, an entertainment and media agency, as well as CEO and executive chairman of TKO Group Holdings, which owns the UFC and WWE.
 He was a founding partner of the Endeavor Talent Agency and was instrumental in shaping its June 2009 merger with the William Morris Agency.

-Background
+Early life

-Born to a Jewish family in Chicago, Emanuel was raised in suburban Wilmette, Illinois.
-Emanuel is the brother of former Mayor of Chicago Rahm Emanuel, American oncologist and bioethicist Ezekiel Emanuel, and sister Shoshana Emanuel (who was adopted).
-His father, Jerusalem-born Dr. Benjamin M. Emanuel, is a pediatrician who was active in the Irgun, a Zionist paramilitary group, that operated in Mandatory Palestine during the 1930s and 1940s His mother, Marsha Emanuel (née Smulevitz), was a civil rights activist, and the one-time owner of a Chicago-area rock and roll club.
+Born to a Jewish family, Emanuel was raised in suburban Wilmette, Illinois.
+Emanuel is the brother of former mayor of Chicago, Presidential Chief of Staff and U.S. Ambassador to Japan Rahm Emanuel, American oncologist and bioethicist Ezekiel Emanuel, and sister Shoshana Emanuel (who was adopted).
+His father, Jerusalem-born Benjamin M. Emanuel, was a pediatrician who was active in the Irgun in Mandatory Palestine.
+His mother, Marsha Emanuel (née Smulevitz), was a civil rights activist, and the one-time owner of a Chicago-area rock and roll club.
 During his third grade at school, Ari was diagnosed with ADHD and dyslexia.
-In addition to school, his mother spent many hours helping him to learn to read.
+To supplement instruction at school, his mother spent many hours helping him to learn to read.
 She hired tutors and private instructors to give him private reading lessons at home.

-In 1996, Emanuel married girlfriend Sarah Hardwick Addington; they have three sons.
-After 20 years of marriage, Emanuel filed for divorce at Los Angeles County Court, citing "irreconcilable differences".
-In May 2022, he married fashion designer Sarah Staudinger, founder of the Los Angeles label STAUD.
+Emanuel attended New Trier High School and graduated from Macalester College in 1983.